Belgrade bypass: Route

-Sector C is planned 31-km long eastern prolongation of A3 motorway (which itself will connect Belgrade with Pančevo and Vršac and eventually Romania at border crossing near Vatin).
+Sector C is planned 31-km long eastern section of A9 motorway (which itself will connect Belgrade with Pančevo and Vršac and eventually Romania at border crossing near Vatin).
 This is the most complex sector of the bypass, as its construction involves building a 1,190 m bridge over the Danube, and additional 11 viaducts and 2 tunnels.
 Its exact route is not decided yet, nor the start of the construction.